Did you know that the liver is one of the most important organs in the body??⠀⠀⠀⠀⠀⠀⠀⠀⠀

 - Consume a minimum of 25g of fiber per day

-- To cook with or to accompany the meals of choleretic plants dandelion, milk thistle. chicory, rosemary, black radishr)
+- Cook with or accompany meals with choleretic plants (dandelion, milk thistle, chicory, rosemary, black radish)

-- Do nutraceutical cycles of hepatobiliary caregivers. see section Liver support)
+- Make nutraceutical cycles of hepatobiliary helpers. (see sectionliver support)

-- Milk Thistle: Milk thistle can be purchased as a tincture or capsule, alone or as a synergistic blend with other nutrients.
-Milk thistle is used to treat conditions of the bile ducts and liver and has protective properties of the liver.
-It has been suggested that milk thistle may help promote regeneration of liver cells, reduce inflammation, and be beneficial for people with liver problems.
+- Milk Thistle: Milk thistle can be purchased as a tincture or capsule, alone or in a synergistic blend with other nutrients.
+Milk thistle is used to treat bile duct and liver conditions and has liver-protective properties.
+It has been suggested that milk thistle may help promote liver cell regeneration, reduce inflammation and benefit people with liver problems.

 - Artichoke: It can be eaten, drunk as an infusion or taken as a supplement.
-The artichoke is useful in the case of congestion or liver failure, sluggish liver, jaundice and poor digestion of fatty substances.
-By stimulating bile secretion, the artichoke also acts on states of constipation.n.
+The artichoke is useful in the case of congestion or hepatic insufficiency (sluggish liver), jaundice and poor digestion of fatty substances.
+By stimulating bile secretion, the artichoke also acts on states of constipation.

 - Watercress: It is an excellent source of vitamins A, K and C, potassium, phosphorus and calcium.
-It is recognized as a powerful antioxidant, a tonic, diuretic, appetizer, antianemic, dewormer, expectorant, stomachic, sudorific, depurative and hypoglycemic.
+It is recognized as a powerful antioxidant, a tonic, diuretic, appetizer, anti-anaemic, vermifuge, expectorant, stomachic, sudorific, depurative and hypoglycemic.

-- Theorganic leaf green tea: Green tea and its main polyphenolic compound, epigallocatechin-3-gallate EGCG, are involved in estrogen metabolism, protect against various liver conditions, including liver cancer, hepatitis, cirrhosis, fatty liver disease and other diseases. chronic liver disease.e.
+- theorganic loose leaf green tea: Green tea and its main polyphenolic compound, epigallocatechin-3-gallate (EGCG), participate in estrogen metabolism, protect against various liver diseases, including liver cancer, hepatitis, cirrhosis, fatty liver disease and chronic liver diseases.